 - 4. Sulfide monitoring.
 Core samples for sulfide must consist of the top 2 cm of the seafloor.
 If sediment grain size or sediment depth at one or more sampling locations does not allow for the collection of sediments for sulfide analysis as required herein, the permittee shall provide a narrative in the report required by this section describing these. - 5.
 Sulfide monitoring shall be conducted at least twice per year (once during the months of April May and once during the months of August October).
-The Department may provide an individual facility with an annual written waiver for the April May sulfide sampling event if the video monitoring is waived pursuant to Special Condition E.4 of this permit. - 6.
-Each grab sample shall be inspected for evidence of anoxic sediments (including hydrogen sulfide or methane gas formation or odor and surface color of sediments) and the presence of Beggiatoa or Capitella type mats.
-The results of each grab sample inspection (whether positive or negative for any of these conditions) shall be reported to the Department. - Benthic infauna, sediment grain size, total organic carbon monitoring, percent solids, and metals (copper and zinc) shall be monitored at least once every 5 years during the months of August - October and sampling shall be performed in the first year when fish at the facility are at or near their maximum biomass for that growing cycle.
+The Department may provide an individual facility with an annual written waiver for the April May sulfide sampling event if the video monitoring is waived pursuant to Special Condition E.3 of this permit. - 6.
+Benthic infauna, sediment grain size, total organic carbon monitoring, percent solids, and metals (copper and zinc) shall be monitored at least once every 5 years during the months of August October and sampling shall be performed in the first year when fish at the facility are at or near their maximum biomass.

-The Department reserves the right to require additional benthic infauna sampling based on best professional judgment taking into account the timing, frequency and severity of monitoring results that exceed the Warning Level or Impact Limit thresholds for any parameter established in Special Condition F of this permit, Warning and Impact Thresholds.
+The Department reserves the right to require additional benthic infauna sampling based on best professional judgment taking into account the timing, frequency and severity of monitoring results that exceed the Warning Level or Impact Limit thresholds for any parameter established in Special Condition F of this permit modification, Warning and Impact Thresholds.
 When benthic infauna testing is determined to be the most appropriate Department response to an exceedence, the permittee shall coordinate with the Department to ensure monitoring is performed as soon as possible after such a determination is made.